bobrathbone/GPIOconverter/README.md

 Support
 =======
-It is not possible to provide support for GPIO.py as literally hundreds of thousands of programs are using GPIO routines.
+Although it is not possible to provide support for GPIO.py as literally hundreds of thousands of programs are using GPIO routines, you can raise an issue in GitHub if you think that there is a problem with this software.
 The code is provided as is and without any warranties or "fit for purpose" etc.

 **Bob Rathbone**